CBT for Psychosis Worksheets

 How to use this CBT for Psychosis Worksheet

-Step one: Obtain the CBT for Psychosis Worksheet
+Step 1: Obtain the CBT for Psychosis Worksheet

 It's up to you how you might suggest your client to use this template.
 You may think it will be better for them to use this workbook as a reflection tool and homework task, or you may want to go through it with them to identify matters together in a safe environment.
 You know your client best, so it will be beneficial if you choose to use this template.

 As always, when it comes to therapy, having a check-in with your clients is a great idea.
-During this time, you might want to ask how things are going with their cognitions, make sure they are tracking well, and discuss any changes that may need to happen to keep pushing forward in their mental healing journey.
+During this time, you may ask how things are going with their cognitions, make sure they are tracking well, and discuss any changes that may need to happen to keep pushing forward in their mental healing journey.

 Managing psychosis